 As drummers ourselves, we can attest to the remarkable style Liebezeit created – it’s exceptionally distinctive and complex, which is extremely difficult to do (listen to most rock drummers and they’ll stick to a basic beat in every song).
 Perched on his drumming stool staring dead ahead, occasionally with flicks of his head to one side or another, the man would blast out his trademark grooves with seemingly no effort.

-He was extremely versatile, too, shifting between robotic funk (mainly seen on Tago Mago), jazz (Ege Bamyasi), and jazzy/experimental/freeform whatever (Future Days).
+He was extremely versatile, too, shifting between robotic funk and rock (mainly seen on Tago Mago), jazz (Ege Bamyasi), and jazzy/experimental/freeform whatever (Future Days).
 It’s exhilarating to listen to, showcasing his uncanny limb independence and ability to create complex, but accessible, drum patterns.
 Now, there aren’t many drumming geniuses – most drummers really shouldn’t grace a kit (ourselves included), but Liebezeit is one of the few whose legacy must be remembered.
 This is adieu to a master.

 To round things off, here’s a rare drum solo from Mr. Liebezeit.
 The best thing you can do, however, is take a listen to Can’s three landmark albums from the early 1970s: Tago Mago, Ege Bamyasi, and Future Days.
 The latter is a personal favourite, although the former two showcase Liebezeit’s drumming abilities to their full extent.
 You can also read a touching tribute to the man from his former band member, Damo Suzuki.